 Lasting Power of Attorney

-Why Do You Need A Lasting Power Of Attorney?
+Why Do You Need A Lasting Power Of Attorney (LPA)?

-Making a Lasting Power of Attorney (LPA) is just as important as making a Will.
+We believe that Making a Lasting Power of Attorney (LPA) is just as important as making a Will.
 This is because there may come a time in your life when you lose the mental capacity to manage your own financial affairs.
-Or you may become unable to manage your personal welfare owing to some form of illness or incapacity.
+Or you may become unable to manage your personal welfare owing to some form of illness, accident or incapacity.

-Making a Lasting Power of Attorney allows You to appoint someone in advance who you trust to make decisions for you should you lose the mental capacity to act for yourself in the future.
+Making a Lasting Power of Attorney allows You to appoint someone in advance.
+A person who you trust to make decisions for you should you lose the mental capacity to act for yourself in the future.

 Our Lasting Power of Attorney Service

 Mind At Rest Legal Services offers a comprehensive Fixed Fee Lasting Power of Attorney Service to our clients.
 Starting with a free initial discussion about your Lasting Power of Attorney requirements.
-Allowing you to make an informed decision as to whether you want us to complete your Lasting Power of Attorney forms for you.
+This helps you to make an informed decision as to whether you would like to use our LPA service.

-Once you have lost capacity you will not be able to make or register a Lasting Power of Attorney and choose who deals with your affairs.
+Once you have lost capacity you will not be able to make or register a Lasting Power of Attorney.
+So you won’t be able to choose who deals with your affairs.
 Instead, your friends or family members will have to apply for deputeeship through the court of protection.
 This process can take over 8 months and can become very costly.

 More Lasting Power of Attorney Info

 An LPA for Property and Financial Affairs allows your Attorney(s) to make decisions about the following: